Bankes's Horse: London

 And finde your purse, and tell what coyne ye haue:

 But Bankes, who taught your horse to smel a knaue?

 By the mid-1590s Marocco and Bankes had become some of London's most popular entertainers; Bankes was now wealthy, living and performing at the Bell Savage Inn, where Marocco was kept in the stables.
 Eventually Bankes had an arena built on Gracechurch Street just for their act.
-A musician was employed who played a song called "Bankes's Game" during the act, and who entertained the audience between shows.
-Although the tune and lyrics have not been preserved, the song "The Praise of a Pretty Lass; or, The Young Man's Dissimulation", published sometime in the early 17th century, follows the same tune.
-The first verse goes:
+A musician was employed to play a song called "Bank's Game" during the act and to entertain the audience between shows.
+Although the music has not survived, a ballad published sometime in the early 17th century was sung to the same tune.
+On 14 November 1595 another lost ballad, entitled "A ballad shewinge the strange qualities of a yonge nagge called Morocco", was recorded in the Register of the Stationers' Company by the printer Edward White.